frankwallis/component-builder-typescript/README.md

 # Overview #

-one of the best things about component is having access to every file required to build your application. the other best thing about component is having access to the dependency tree.
+one of the best things about component is having access to every file required to build your application before the build starts. the other best thing about component is having access to the dependency tree.

 component-builder-typescript uses this information to minimise the number of files read and compiled which produces a highly optimised build.